 A deck often serves the purpose of providing an area to relax, cook, dine, and entertain guests.
 A deck is similar to a patio in several ways, but the main distinction is that a deck is usually elevated, and made of wood or composite materials, while patios are at a ground level and are often made of stone or cement.

 Decks can be attached to your home or detached.
 Either way, a building permit is generally required for this type of upgrade, which means a site plan would benefit the project and/or be required as part of the permitting process.

 Planning for a new deck construction helps ascertain costs, materials and layout that you’ll go with.
 Let’s overview the costs, the price breakdown and advantages along with disadvantages of an exterior deck.

 Pricing is done on a square footage basis.
-And the price range can be wide, between $4 and $25 per sq. ft. for materials.
-A professional crew will usually charge $4 to $15+ per sq. ft. for all labor involved.
-While a professionally installed deck can cost as little as $8 per sq. ft. for materials and labor, the average cost is actually closer to $35 per sq. ft., depending on the project scope, choice of materials, contractor doing the work, and local real estate values.
+And the price range can be wide, between $4.50 and $25 per sq. ft. for materials alone.
+A professional crew will usually charge $5.50 to $15+ per sq. ft. for all the warrantied labor involved.
+While a professionally installed deck can cost as little as $10.00 per sq. ft. for materials and labor, the real world average cost is actually closer to $25.00 to $35 per sq. ft., depending on the project scope, choice of materials, contractor doing the work, and local real estate values.
 If you are looking to save on costs, then the best advice is to lower the overall size of your deck.

-On average, people spend between $6,000 and $10,000 for a new deck installation.
+On average, homeowners tend to spend between $8,000 and $12,000 for a new deck installation.
 But what is it that makes for an average deck?
 Deck sizes vary and depend significantly on elements unique to the property.
 Generally though, homeowners want one of three type of decks:

 - small decks – under 200 sq. ft. – for relaxation mainly